WebDevStudios/wds-headless-wordpress/README.md

-This repo holds the headless WordPress installation for our Next.js Starter.
+This repo holds the headless WordPress installation for our [Next.js WordPress Starter](https://github.com/webdevstudios/nextjs-wordpress-starter).